Mamamoo: 2016–2017: Breakthrough and subsequent EPs

 Mamamoo performing on July 19, 2017.

 On January 19, 2017, Mamamoo announced their second solo concert titled 2017 Mamamoo Concert Moosical: Curtain Call, which was held on March 3–5, 2017 in Seoul and August 19–20, 2017 in Busan at KBS Busan Hall.
 Following the first show of their March 2017 concert in Seoul, Mamamoo received criticism for performing in blackface when, as part of the concert, they played a video containing the members impersonating Bruno Mars while wearing darker makeup, meant to recreate a snippet of the music video for Mars' "Uptown Funk" (2014).
 The clip was cut from following concert dates and multiple apologies were promptly issued, including one directly from the members, stating that they were "extremely ignorant of blackface and did not understand the implications of our actions.
 We will be taking time to understand more about our international fans to ensure this never happens again."

 The group released their fifth EP Purple with the lead single "Yes I Am" on June 22, 2017.
 The single quickly climbed to the number one spot on the Melon real-time chart.
 After one day, Mamamoo set the record for the highest number of unique listeners in 24-hours with "Yes I Am" on Melon for a girl group.
 On June 27, 2017, the song received its first music show win on The Show, followed by wins on Show Champion, M Countdown, and Show!
 Music Core.
 Purple also peaked at number one on the Billboard World Albums chart.

 2018–2019: Widespread recognition, Japanese debut and member solo debuts

-On January 4, 2018, Mamamoo released a pre-release single called "Paint Me" to act as a prelude to their upcoming project series "Four Seasons, Four Colors".
+On January 4, 2018, Mamamoo released a single called "Paint Me" as a pre-release for their upcoming project series "Four Seasons, Four Colors".
 The goal of the series is to showcase four mini albums, each combining one color and a matching member's characteristic for each season.
-The group has stated that they wish to show their depth as artists and present a more mature style with this project.
+The group stated that they wanted to show their depth as artists and present a more mature style with the project.